Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: INTRODUCTION

-The particular effect we are interested in can be classified as a \emph{path-specific effect} \citep{pearl2001direct} -- a class of estimands which can represent effects along any given causal pathway or collection of causal pathways.
-We consider the effect along the path from the provision of ART to virologic failure (or CD4 count) that goes through adherence, but not through toxicity.
-This effect is a measure of the change in risk of virologic failure (or mean CD4 count) were one to intervene on the mechanism by which the choice of treatment regimen directly, i.e., not through toxicity, affects adherence.
-For instance, if the difference in the effectiveness of ART through adherence were due to some regimens of ART having certain meal restrictions, posing a greater risk of patients missing dosages due to issues with food insecurity \citep{eldred1998adherence,gifford1998self,roberts2000barriers}, this effect would reflect the change in mean outcome if we were to modify the pills such that they can be taken without any meal restrictions.
-We emphasize our focus on the pathway through adherence, which does not involve toxicity, to learn about other possible mediating mechanisms that may be as important as toxicity, but are currently underappreciated.
-The presence of an effect through this pathway calls for closer investigation of these possible mechanisms, such as number of pills taken per dosage or the requirement that they be taken with meals.
-The absence indicates that differential effects through other pathways are driving the observed differences in effects among the treatment assignments.
-In particular, the efficacies of the drugs themselves may, in fact, differ, i.e., they may have a differential direct effect on the outcome with respect to adherence, or they may have a differential effect on adherence due to their differing levels of toxicity.
+Specifically, we consider the effect along the causal pathway from the provision of ART to virologic failure that goes through adherence, but not through toxicity.
+The effect associated with this pathway can be viewed as the contrast of risks of virologic failure in two arms of a hypothetical experiment where the control arm is kept on the baseline treatment, and the test arm where all parts of the treatment regimen directly affecting adherence were instead set as if the regimen involved a different treatment, while the biological effect and toxicities of the baseline treatment were kept the same.
+For instance, if the difference in the effectiveness of ART through adherence were due to some regimens of ART having certain meal restrictions, posing a greater risk of patients missing dosages due to issues with food insecurity \citep{eldred1998adherence,gifford1998self,roberts2000barriers}, this effect would reflect the change in risk if we were to modify the pills such that they can be taken without any meal restrictions, but kept their chemical properties, such as the effect of the active ingredient, and side effects as before.
+If this effect is present and has the same sign as the total causal effect of ART on virologic failure, then ease of adherence (and not just the biological effect of the drug itself, or lack of toxicity) is an important reason for the effectiveness of the better treatment.
+If the effect is present, but has the opposite sign from the total causal effect, this implies that adherence difficulties associated with the more chemically effective treatment are ``working against'' its effectiveness, but the better treatment is sufficiently more effective to overcome this issue.
+The absence of this effect implies chemical effectiveness and toxicity are the main drivers of the overall effect.
+We emphasize our focus on the pathway through adherence that does not involve toxicity to learn about other possible mediating mechanisms that may be as important as toxicity, but are currently under-appreciated.